 Turns out Yoga isn’t the only way to get flexible.

 As per a recent study, participants improved their flexibility after a 12-week jump-rope-based program that they took part in thrice a week for 45 minutes.

-Jumping rope also strengthens the muscles around your ankle joint and foot, thereby reducing the chances of injury to those parts.
+One of the prime skipping rope exercise benefits is that jump rope strengthens the muscles around your ankle joint and foot, thereby reducing the chances of injury to those parts.

 12. Increases agility

 Jump rope involves moving on the balls of your feet.
 This helps develop quick footwork, agility, speed, and power.